shuzretsu/Training-project/README.md

 # Training Project

-This repository will contains various training simple projects I make to enhance and explore different programming techniques and technologies.
+This repository will contains various simple projects I make to enhance and explore different programming

 ## Projects List